 Renters Insurance in Texas

-Each year, many Dallas renters make the mistake of thinking that their landlord is responsible for replacing personal property items in the event of a fire, flood, or other loss situation.
+Each year, many Richardson renters make the mistake of thinking that their landlord is responsible for replacing personal property items in the event of a fire, flood, or other loss situation.
 The truth is that each tenant is responsible for having their own policy to protect themselves in the event of a claim.
 This is where having renters insurance coverage becomes important.

 Why You Need Renters Insurance Coverage